 A: The novel coronavirus is a respiratory infection that originated in China in December 2019.
 COVID-19 is the name given to the disease that results from this coronavirus.
 Due to international travel and the highly contagious nature of this virus, it has spread to other areas of the world, including the United States.
 It has several possible symptoms (see the FAQ below for more information).

-Three Rivers Hospital is working to stay updated on a daily basis with Okanogan County Public Health and the state Department of Health, and we follow recommendations for patient care and infection prevention set forth by the U.S. Centers for Disease Control.
+Three Rivers Hospital works closely with Okanogan County Public Health and the state Department of Health, and we follow recommendations for patient care and infection prevention set forth by the U.S. Centers for Disease Control.

 Symptoms typically appear between 2-14 days after exposure.
 Those with compromised immune systems or existing health conditions may experience more severe symptoms or complications, and they are urged to take extra precautions.
 Some people may be unknowingly infected with the virus and do not have symptoms; however, they can still pass the virus to others.

 Q: How can I protect myself and my family from this virus?